rupadarshiray/rupadarshiray.github.io/content/notes/inculcation-fluid-mechanics.md

 > parent:: [[notes/inculcation]]

-> [!tip] The architecture of fluid mechanics I: Averaging a differential equation system with high number of dynamical variables
+> [!check] The architecture of fluid mechanics I: Averaging a differential equation system with high number of dynamical variables
 >
 > Hamiltonian system of a system of particles
 > $$\downarrow$$